lanl/gs_patterns/pin_tracing/README.md

 cd $PIN_DIR/source/tools

-#add ImemROI to the list of clients
+#add ImemROI to the list of clients in makefile
 vim makefile

 #Compile clients.
 Some clients may not compile, that is OK.
-Make sure the ImemROI clients compiled. $PIN_DIR/source/tools/ImemROI/obj-intel64/*.so
 make -j

+#check that clients compiled:
+ls -al $PIN_DIR/source/tools/ImemROI/obj-intel64/*.so
+make -j
 ```

 There are three clients.
-In theory you can run your application with threads and processes (ranks), but only process 0 with thread 0 will be used. *** NOTE *** make sure you gzip the trace before using gs_patterns.
+You can run your application with multiple threads and multiple processes (ranks), but only process 0 with thread 0 will be used. *** NOTE *** make sure you gzip the trace before using gs_patterns.

 # ImemInscount
 Outputs instruction count to stdout and to inscount.out

 # ImemROIThreads
-Outputs dynamorio trace file(s) of each function trace.
+Outputs dynamorio trace formatted file(s) of each function.
 Requires a file called roi_funcs.txt (in your run dir) with a line per function name you want to trace.
 Case is ignored.
 Example
 ```
 main